antfu/nuxt-server-fn/README.md

 const msg = await serverFn.myFunction('Nuxt') // 'Hello Nuxt from server'
 ```

-By default the server functions are aggressively cached.
-Multiple calls to the same arguments will return the same result.
+By default the server functions are **aggressively cached** using the [`useState()` hook](https://v3.nuxtjs.org/api/composables/use-state) under the hood.
+Multiple calls to the same arguments will reuse the same result across client and server sides.
 To opt-out, pass `false` to `useServerFn`

 ```ts
 const serverFn = useServerFn(false) // no cache